 “Data Protection Laws”

-means the Data Protection Act 1998, any applicable statutory or regulatory provisions and all European Directives and regulations in force from time to time relating to the protection and transfer of personal data;
+means the Data Protection Act 2018, the General Data Protection Regulation (EU 2016/679) and any applicable statutory or regulatory provisions in force from time to time relating to the protection and transfer of personal data; [see Note 21]

 means any pay in addition to the Actual QP Rate of Pay;

-Quality Personnel Services Limited (registered company no. 2297993) of 380 Silbury Court West, Silbury Boulevard, Central Milton Keynes, MK9 2AF;
+Quality Personnel Services Limited (registered company no. 2297993) of 380 Silbury Court West, Silbury Boulvard, Central Milton Keynes, MK9 2AF;

-means the engagement, employment or use of the Temporary Worker by the Client Hirer or any third party to whom the Temporary Worker has been introduced by the Client Hirer, on a permanent or temporary basis, whether under a contract of service or for services, and/or through a company of which the Temporary Worker is an officer, employee or other representative, an agency, license, franchise or partnership arrangement, or any other engagement; and “Engage”, “Engages” and “Engaged” shall be construed accordingly;
+means the engagement (including the Agency Worker’s acceptance of the Hirer’s offer), employment or use of the Agency Worker by the Hirer or any third party to whom the Agency Worker has been introduced by the Hirer, on a permanent or temporary basis, whether under a contract of service or for services, and/or through a company of which the Agency Worker is an officer, employee or other representative, an agency, license, franchise or partnership arrangement, or any other engagement; and “Engage”, “Engages” and “Engaged” shall be construed accordingly;

-i. the Temporary Worker has worked in any assignment in the same role with the relevant Client Hirer as the role in which the Temporary Worker works in the relevant Assignment; and
+i. the Agency Worker has worked in any assignment in the same role with the relevant Hirer as the role in which the Agency Worker works in the relevant Assignment; and

-means the person, firm or corporate body together with any subsidiary or associated person, firm or corporate body (as the case may be) to whom the Temporary Worker is supplied or introduced;
+means the person, firm or corporate body together with any subsidiary or associated person, firm or corporate body (as the case may be) to whom the Agency Worker is supplied or introduced;

-means no less than the National Minimum Wage per hour being the minimum rate of pay (subject to Deductions) that the Employment Business reasonably expects to achieve, for all hours worked by the Temporary Worker;
+means no less than the National Minimum Wage per hour being the minimum gross rate of pay that the Employment Business reasonably expects to achieve, for all hours worked by the Agency Worker;

-means the period during which the Temporary Worker accrues and may take statutory leave which commences beginning of April and ends at the end of March (actual dates to be advised annually);
+means the period during which the Agency Worker accrues and may take statutory leave commencing beginning of April and ends at the end of March (actual dates to be advised annually;

 “Period of Extended Hire”

-means any additional period that the Client Hirer wishes the Temporary Worker to be supplied for beyond the duration of the original Assignment or series of assignments as an alternative to paying a Transfer Fee;
+means any additional period that the Hirer wishes the Agency Worker to be supplied for beyond the duration of the original Assignment or series of assignments as an alternative to paying a Transfer Fee;

-means 12 continuous Calendar Weeks during the whole or part of which the Temporary Worker is supplied by one or more Temporary Work Agencies to the relevant Client Hirer to work temporarily for and under the supervision and direction of the relevant Client Hirer in the same role, and as further defined in the Schedule to these Terms;
+means 12 continuous Calendar Weeks during the whole or part of which the Agency Worker is supplied by one or more Temporary Work Agencies to the relevant Hirer to work temporarily for and under the supervision and direction of the relevant Hirer in the same role, and as further defined in the Schedule to these Terms;

-means (a) the period of 8 weeks commencing on the day after the last day on which the Temporary Worker worked for the Client Hirer having been supplied by the Employment Business; or (b) the period of 14 weeks commencing on the first day on which the Temporary Worker worked for the Client Hirer having been supplied by Employment Business or 14 weeks from the first day of the most recent Assignment where there has been a break of more than 6 weeks (42 days) since any previous assignment;
+means the later of (a) the period of 8 weeks commencing on the day after the last day on which the Agency Worker worked for the Hirer having been supplied by the Employment Business; or (b) the period of 14 weeks commencing on the first day on which the Agency Worker worked for the Hirer having been supplied by Employment Business or 14 weeks from the first day of the most recent Assignment where there has been a break of more than 6 weeks (42 days) since any previous assignment;

 means these terms of engagement (including the attached schedule) together with any applicable Assignment Details Form;